seahorse-ai-ryan/brush/docs/export_service_plan.md

 3. Enable any UI element to trigger exports
 4. Support batch processing of datasets
 5. Make it easier to add new export formats in the future
+6. Handle auto-saving of models at specified training intervals

 ## Architecture